A lush green landscape shown from above.

 Scopes 1 and 2

-In 2022, we continued to implement energy-efficient practices, such as heating and cooling upgrades in Dublin and LED lighting in London.
+In 2023, we continued to implement energy-efficient practices, including lighting upgrades at several U.S. and global locations.
 In our data centers, we continue to invest in more efficient cooling systems to reduce operational energy use.
+Overall, this has led to a 59% reduction in our Scope 1 and 2 emissions from our 2019 baseline.
 We’ve also purchased offsets to achieve carbon neutrality for the remainder of these emissions.
+Please see our voluntary carbon market disclosure act statement for AB1305 here.

 Greenhouse Gas Emissions, Scopes 1 and 2 chart.
 A detailed description of this chart can be found below.